TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 * ADS simulator interface module.
 * Speedup for module addition to Python path
 * Support for parametrized netlists
-* Custom source locatoins for RTL simulations
+* Custom source locations for RTL simulations
 * Bugfixes for VHDL simulations
 * Several bugfixes for spice simulations